polubis/Design-Architectural-patterns/README.md

 }
 ```

-> OK - mixins used to avoid any code duplication - we can compose our css rules
+> OK - mixins used to avoid any code duplication - we can compose our css rules.
 ```scss
 @mixin text {
   font-family: $fontPrimary;